Not one, but possibly two graduations for Janesville classes

 Graduates and their families soon will be getting information about how to upload photos and other items that will be used in the video.

-A live graduation will be held at Monterey Stadium, but only if the state has reached level 3 of the Badger Bounce Back plan.
+A live graduation will be held at Monterey Stadium if the state has reached level 3 of Gov. Tony Evers’ Badger Bounce Back plan.

 The plan, which is based on the federal Opening Up America guidelines, outlines six consecutive levels needed for the state to reopen completely.
 Levels 1 and 2 include a two-week decline in COVID-19 symptoms and positive tests.
 Level 3 will be reached when hospitals can handle patients without crisis care and there are “robust” testing programs for at-risk health care workers.